 Introduction

 First: what is a compact film camera?
-It is difficult to give a description but ´a camera, as small/compact as possible, with built-in features (automatic exposure, flash, auto- or fix focus, easy film loading & film advance) for easy picture taking´ comes close.
+It is difficult to give a description or designation but ´a camera, as small/compact as possible, with built-in features (automatic exposure, flash, auto- or fix focus, easy film loading & film advance) for easy picture taking´ comes close.

 Before listing all compact cameras Nikon ever made, some information should be given about the enigmatic numbering and naming of cameras by Nikon Corporation.
 Not all cameras do have the same name or type number, and not all cameras were sold worldwide.
 Some camera names refer to technical specifications, but many do not refer to sensible features.
 What to think of ´one touch´, ´nice touch´, ´tele touch´, ´action touch´, ´fun touch´, ´zoom touch´, ´lite touch´ and ´smile taker´?
 Sometimes combined with numbers from 1 - 700?
 Or those cameras with a data back: ´quartz date´ or ´world time´?
 Why a certain camera in Europe is marketed with the name ´Nikon TW-Zoom 35-70´ and in the USA as ´Nikon 400´ doesn´t make sense.
 But: who really cares?